walidamriou/JasmineCubeLite/Software/Desktop/JasmineCube/README.md

 # Jasmine Cube desktop software
-I develep this by Netbeans 8.2 with Java/Javafx 8
+I developed this by Netbeans 8.2 with Java/Javafx 8